Comprehensive school: History

 In 1970, Margaret Thatcher, the Secretary of State for Education in the new Conservative government, ended the compulsion on local authorities to convert.
 However, many local authorities were so far down the path that it would have been prohibitively expensive to attempt to reverse the process, and more comprehensive schools were established under Thatcher than any other education secretary.
 By 1975, the majority of local authorities in England and Wales had abandoned the 11-Plus examination and moved to a comprehensive system.
 Over that 10-year period, many secondary modern schools and grammar schools were amalgamated to form large neighbourhood comprehensives, whilst a number of new schools were built to accommodate a growing school population.
 In the mid-1970s, the process of comprehensivisation peaked, leaving selective secondary state education (grammar schools, secondary modern schools, 11+) only with a small number of local education authorities.

 In 1976, the Labour Prime Minister James Callaghan launched what became known as the 'great debate' on the education system.
 He went on to list the areas he believed needed closest scrutiny: the case for a core curriculum, the validity and use of informal teaching methods, the role of school inspections, and the future of the examination system.
 Comprehensive schools remain the most common type of state secondary school in England, and the only type in Wales.
 They account for around 90% of pupils, or 64% if one does not count schools with low-level selection.
 This figure varies by region.

 Since the 1988 Education Reform Act, parents have a right to choose to which school their child should go, or whether to not send them to school at all and to home educate them instead.
+Parents had previously been offered a limited choice of schools depending on the catchment areas which they lived in, as well as the option of attending grammar schools at secondary level and Church of England or Roman Catholic schools at both primary and secondary level.

-The concept of "school choice" introduces the idea of competition between state schools, a fundamental change to the original "neighbourhood comprehensive" model, and is partly intended as a means by which schools that are perceived to be inferior are forced either to improve or, if hardly anyone wants to go there, to close down.
+The concept of "school choice" introduces the idea of competition between state schools, a fundamental change to the original "neighbourhood comprehensive" model, and is partly intended as a means by which schools that are perceived to be inferior are forced either to improve or, if pupil numbers are no longer viable, to close down.
 Government policy is currently promoting 'specialisation' whereby parents choose a secondary school appropriate for their child's interests and skills.
 Most initiatives focus on parental choice and information, implementing a quasi-market incentive to encourage better schools.
 Both Conservative and Labour governments experimented with alternatives to the original neighbourhood comprehensive.